yana-b27/ml-cloud-detection/README.md

 - Additional Options:
    - Option to add the input image as a layer in QGIS.
    - Customizable output file name and directory.

+## Limitations
+- Requires .tif files with at least 4 channels (blue, green, red, NIR).
+- Models are pre-trained and may not generalize well to all types of satellite imagery.

+## Dependencies
+- QGIS 3.x
+- Python libraries:
+   - rasterio: For reading and writing .tif files.
+   - numpy: For numerical computations.
+   - pandas: For feature engineering.
+   - scikit-learn: For machine learning models.
+   - spyndex: For calculating spectral indices like NDWI.
+   - joblib: For loading pre-trained models.

 ## Directory Structure
 Below is the structure of the repository with descriptions of each file and directory:
 ```